remykarem/remykarem.github.io/books-src/cryptography-book/src/software/slift.md

 * Signing the message (by the sender)

 Note the following:
+* SDK includes the TrustField provider (in the context of Java security)
 * Closed-source (?)
 * Commercial
 * Available in Windows only